Deep-MI/FastSurfer/CONTRIBUTING.md

 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.
+- Also provide the $subjid/scripts/recon-surf.log (if existent) and in the case of a parallel run, also the $subjid/scripts/[l/r]h.processing.cmdf.log (if existent).

 Once it's filed: